 For a very long time, the idea has existed that a trunnion-mounted ball valve can be opened under full differential pressure if the piping system can withstand the rapid increase in pressure and the forces induced by it.
-As valve sizes and operating pressures increase, however, several factors need to be considered if that valve is opening with little or no pressure downstream.

 The operating characteristics are similar for all trunnion-mounted ball valves.
 For decades, field technicians commissioning new pipelines reported that actuated trunnion-mounted ball valves would open to about 20 to 25 degrees then stop before moving to a full open position.
 This typically happened when filling a new pipeline, and it was brushed off as something that occurred because the actuator was either undersized or the supply pressure was not set properly.
 As valve sizes and operating pressures have increased, the issue is manifesting itself in factories where gas tests are performed.